lxschwalb/Genny/README.md

 # Uploading the firmware:

 There are many different ways to upload the firmware.
+I will explain doing it with Arduino or VS Code.

-One option is to create a PlatformIO project in VS Code, copy the .cpp and .h files into the src folder.
-Press the upload button from PlatformIO.
+Arduino: Create a project called Genny and copy the .cpp and .h files into the project folder.
+Rename main.cpp to Genny.ino (replacing the file that already exists).
+Press the upload button within the Arduino IDE.

-Another option is to create an Arduino project, copy the .cpp and .h files into the project folder, rename main.cpp to the name of the project, and change the file type from .cpp to .ino.
-Press the Arduino upload button.
+VS Code: Get the Platform IO extension.
+Create a project for the neotrellis m4 board and copy the .cpp and .h files into the src folder.
+Press the upload button within the IDE.

 # Representing numbers:

-Numbers are represented in 2 ways.
-The first is in binary format, where one colour represents a 1 and another represents a 0.
-Multiple buttons are grouped together to represent the whole number.
+Numbers are represented in binary format.
+When the button is on, it represents a 1 and when it is off it represents a 0.
+Multiple buttons are grouped together to represent the whole number, and to show this grouping the buttons are the same colour when turned on.

-The second is to associate a colour to a specific number.
-We generally want to count up to 8, so we start with white followed by the 7 colours of the rainbow.
-This is useful to count using only one button.
+Of course if all the buttons are turned off, it represents a 0.
+However, for some parameters it does not make sense to have a 0, so instead Genny is adding 1 to the number.
+So instead of counting from $0$ to $2^{n-1}$, it counts from $1$ to $2^n$.

 # Making Music: